nehaljwani/team.exiv2.org/book/IMaEA.md

 The sample application samples/geotag.cpp provides a command line utility to geotag photos and I frequently use this on my own photographs.
 Today, I have a Samsung Galaxy Watch which uploads runs to Strava.
 I download the GPX from Strava.
 The date/time information in the JPG is the key to search for the position data.
 The GPS tags are created and saved in the image.

-I chose to implement this in python as a good motivator to learn Python.
+In 2008, I chose to implement this in python to motivate me to learn Python.
 Having discovered exiv2 and the python wrapper pyexiv2, I set off with enthusiasm to build a cross-platform script to run on **Windows** _(XP, Visual Studio 2003)_, **Ubuntu Linux** _(Hardy Heron 2008.04 LTS)_ and **macOS** _(32 bit Tiger 10.4 on a big-endian PPC)_.
 After I finished, I emailed Andreas.
 He responded in less than an hour and invited me to join Team Exiv2.
 Initialially, I provided support to build Exiv2 with Visual Studio.

 Incidentally, later in 2008, Dennis offered me a contract to port his company's Linux code to Visual Studio to be used on a Windows CE Embedded Controller.
 1 million lines of C++ were ported from Linux in 6 weeks.
 I worked with Dennis for 4 years on all manner of GPS related software development.